docsforadobe/javascript-tools-guide/5 - Interapplication Communictation with Scripts/cross-dom-functions.rst

 In Mac OS®, the installation startup folders are:
 /Library/Application Support/Adobe/Startup Scripts CS5/Adobe AppName/

-NOTE: This is not the location in which to store your own startup scripts; see :ref:`scripting-for-specific-applications`.
+.. note:: This is not the location in which to store your own startup scripts; see :ref:`scripting-for-specific-applications`.

 .. _cross-dom-api-reference: